How to Care for Your Hognose Snake

-The average hognose snake should do well in a 36”L x 18”W x 16”H enclosure, but larger is preferred, especially for females.
+The average hognose snake should do well in a 36”L x 18”W x 18”H enclosure, but larger may be needed for particularly large females.
 The enclosure should be front-opening for secure access, but make sure there is a substrate guard at least 4” tall.

 Cohabitation (keeping multiple hognose snakes in one enclosure) is not recommended.

 Cohabitation (keeping multiple hognoses in one enclosure) is not recommended, as hognose snakes are not a social species, and keeping them together can cause stress.
 If you want multiple hognoses, it’s best to use multiple enclosures.

 You may have seen people on YouTube or Instagram who keep dozens of hognose snakes in plastic tubs on shelves.
 This may seem convenient, and even the pinnacle of keeping snakes as pets.
 After all, at first glance, the snakes seem happy and healthy enough.
 But the fact of the matter is that tubs do not have the features necessary to fulfill the minimum requirements for acceptable welfare, even for a fairly small hognose snake, as tubs are generally lacking in light, temperature gradient, and ventilation.

 According to the Federation of British Herpetologists: “Outside of these specific uses the FBH does not support the long-term use of rack systems for snakes where the physical movement of the animals is severely restricted.”
 Hognose snakes kept in tubs long-term are more likely to suffer from muscle weakness, obesity, and related health complaints.

 Hognose snake quarantine procedure